RomainCyr/zbxmodHP/README.md

 Regexp is used to distinguish the return valued.

 For the RRPP the idea is the same as for the LACP.
-Here it is just checked if the string **timeout** is found in the string returned, if not a ring is open.
+Here, it is just checked if the string **timeout** is found in the string returned, if not a ring is opened.

 ```
 {monitor.rrpp[{HOST.CONN},{$SNMP_COMMUNITY},{$TIMEOUT},{$RETRIES}].nodata(60)}=0